ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-javascript-action.md

 Binding to a major version is the **latest** of that major version.

-That is, in the abscense of tag `v8`, to say `v8` is the same as saying `"8.*"`.
+That is, to say `v8` is the same as saying `"8.*"`.

-Therefore, you can add net new capabilities to a release, but **you should not break existing input compatibility or break existing workflows**.
+Therefore, you can add new capabilities to a release, but **you should not break existing input compatibility or break existing workflows**.

 Here is an example of versioning workflow: